neuro-ml/thunder/docs/core/thunder_module.md

 ## Batch Transfer
 ThunderModule transfers training batches to device by default.
 However, during inference batch remains on the device, on which it was received from data loader.
-Transfering happens later in the `inference_step`, which is invoked in `validation_step`, `test_step` and `predict_step`.
+Transferring happens later in the `inference_step`, which is invoked in `validation_step`, `test_step` and `predict_step`.

 ## Reference